 Jeffrey D. Suh MD

 Epistaxis is defined as bleeding from the nostril, nasal cavity, or nasopharynx.
-Nosebleeds are due to the rupture of a blood vessel within the richly perfused nasal mucosa.
-Rupture may be spontaneous or initiated by trauma.
-Nosebleeds are rarely life threatening and are usually self-limited.
-Epistaxis is divided into 2 categories,based on the site of bleeding, anterior or posterior,.
+Nosebleeds are due to the bursting of a blood vessel within the nose.
+This may be spontaneous or caused by trauma.
+Nosebleeds are rarely life threatening and usually stop on their own.
+Nosebleeds can be divided into 2 categories, based on the site of bleeding: anterior (in the front of the nose) or posterior (in the back of the nose).

-The nasal cavity is extremely vascular.
+The nasal cavity is extremely vascular, meaning it has a large blood supply.
 Blood is supplied via both the internal and external carotid systems.
 The major blood arteries in the nasal cavity include the anterior and posterior ethmoid arteries and the sphenopalatine arteries.
-Over 90% of nose bleeds occur in the anteroinferior nasal septum in an area known as Kiesselback’s plexus, named after Wilhelm Kiesselbach, a German otolaryngologist.
-Keisselbach's plexus is located over the anterior nasal septum and is formed by anastomoses of 5 arteries:
+Over 90% of nose bleeds occur in the anteroinferior (front bottom) nasal septum (wall that divides your nose between left and right sides) in an area known as Kiesselbach’s plexus, named after Wilhelm Kiesselbach, a German otolaryngologist.
+Keisselbach's plexus is located over the anterior nasal septum and is formed by anastomoses (coming together) of 5 arteries:

 - Anterior ethmoidal artery (from the ophthalmic artery) (Figure 1)